Small Raw Rose Quartz Cabochons media thumbnails

 • nr.4 — Irregular oval 13 × 11 × 7 mm: the most voluminous; ideal for "raw stone" type pieces in silver or copper

-It is an intermediate lapidary technique between raw mineral and classic cabochon: only the back is worked to obtain a flat mounting surface, leaving the top face intact.
-The result retains the natural crystalline texture —with its irregularities, veins, and visible inclusions— while facilitating setting as if it were a standard cabochon.
+It is a lapidary technique intermediate between rough mineral and classic cabochon: only the back is worked to obtain a flat mounting surface, leaving the upper face intact.
+The result preserves the natural crystalline texture — with its irregularities, veins, and visible inclusions — while facilitating setting as if it were a standard cabochon.
 Each top face is distinct because it comes from a different area of the original rock.

 What mounting it works for

-• Open or closed bezel setting (925 silver or other metals) — the flat back sits directly on the base; the contrast between the polished bezel and the superior crystalline texture is one of the most sought-after visual resources in contemporary jewelry with "raw" stones
+• Bezel setting, open or closed (925 silver or other metals) — the flat back sits directly on the base; the.

-• Statement rings with organic aesthetics — the 7 Mohs hardness allows for daily wear without risk; the small formats (nr.1, nr.2) are the most comfortable for rings
+• Statement rings with an organic aesthetic — the 7 Mohs hardness allows daily use without risk; the.

-• Silver pendants and earrings — the combination of natural texture with worked metal is characteristic of contemporary jewelry with mineralogical inspiration
+• Pendants and earrings in silver — the combination of natural texture with worked metal is.

-• Wire wrap — an alternative for those who work with wire wrapping: the surface irregularities offer natural grip points
+• Wire wrap — an alternative for those who work with wire wrapping: the irregularities of.

-• Macramé — the compact size and light weight make them suitable for waxed thread pieces without the need for adhesives
+• Macramé — the compact size and light weight make them suitable.

 Rose quartz in lapidary tradition

 Rose quartz is mainly extracted in Brazil, Madagascar, and India.
-In Ancient Egypt it was used in cosmetics (carved rose quartz masks have been found in Middle Period sites), and in classical Rome it was associated with Venus due to its color, appearing in small amulets and cameos.
-The "raw with base" form we offer preserves the appearance the mineral had before undergoing lapidary polishing.
+In ancient Egypt, it was used in cosmetics (carved rose quartz masks have been found in Middle Period sites), and in classical Rome, it was associated with Venus due to its color, appearing in small amulets and cameos.
+The "raw with base" form we offer preserves the appearance the mineral had before lapidary polishing.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.